-Dr. Phillips, Inc. was once the largest citrus producer in the US.
-A flagship original citrus processing and packaging operations was located on a 200-acre property dating back to the early 1900’s.
-After the sale of the Citrus business to Minute Maid in 1954, the property was retained by DP and converted to various market rate office, warehouse and industrial properties anchoring the legacy property as a core asset of Dr Philips’s Inc. portfolio for years to come.
-This legacy property begins the growth of Dr Phillip’s Inc as a major income property owner.
-Other important assets, such as the entire Dr. Philip’s area in Southwest Orange County, would be artfully planned with remarkable vision for what was to become the thriving Central Florida marketplace of today.
-Dr. Phillip’s carefully fostered the growth of their legacy properties while also generously giving back to the community in the form of school sites, libraries, park space, art centers and hospitals.
-Today Dr. Phillip’s remains one of the largest income property owners and the largest local philanthropic Foundation in Central Florida.
+Dr. Phillips, Inc. was once one of the largest citrus producers in the US.
+After the sale of the citrus business to Minute Maid in the late 1950s, many of the properties were retained and converted into various market-rate offices, warehouses, and industrial properties.
+Known as “Legacy” properties, they serve as the core assets of Dr. Phillips Inc. and the source of contributions to Dr. Phillip’s Charities.
+Dr. Phillip carefully fostered the growth of their legacy properties while also generously giving back to the community in the form of school sites, libraries, park space, art centers, and hospitals to become one of the largest income property owners and oldest philanthropic foundations in Central Florida.

-With the conceptualization of the plan complete SCA lead the effort to set into place an integrated public/private investment plan with the City of Orlando.
-The city had the opportunity to quickly grow and foster responsible development that met numerous objectives including new housing for the city’s growth, support uses such as retail and commercial, expanded park space that also would include a new home for the City’s historic tennis center.
-The private investment by Dr. Phillips would drive valued service updates to the road and utilities with strong sources of tax and fee revenue to recoup the public investment.
-The overall projected is estimated to total over $500 million in total private investment.
-The public/private partnership was approved by the City Council in December 2017.
+The team set out to finalize the design of mixed uses, new roads, and bikeways.
+Public spaces were made possible by the early program elements within those established frameworks.
+With the conceptualization of the plan complete, the effort to set into place an integrated public/private investment plan with the City of Orlando created the opportunity to quickly grow and foster responsible development that met numerous objectives including new housing for the city’s growth, support uses such as retail and commercial, and expand park space that also would include a new home for the City’s historic tennis center.
+The private investment by Dr. Phillips would drive critical service updates to the roads and utilities with strong sources of tax and fee revenue to recoup the public investment.
+The overall project is estimated to total over $500 million in private investment.
+The public/private partnership was approved by City Council in December 2017.